 Using the 3 a.m.
-CalFire fire perimeter as a starting point, FARSITE was used to model fire perimeters at 4 a.m. and 5 a.m..
+CalFire fire perimeter as a starting point, FAR-SITE was used to model fire perimeters at 4 a.m. and 5 a.m.
 The 6 a.m.
 FARISTE perimeter intersected the Garden Road community at the same location as the 6 a.m.
 CalFire perimeter.
-Figure 6 shows both the FARSITE perimeters and the WUIVAC-modeled 1, 2, and 3-hour trigger buffers.
+Fig. 6 shows both the FARSITE perimeters and the WUIVAC-modeled 1, 2, and 3-h trigger buffers.
 The 3 a.m., 4 a.m., and 5 a.m.
 FARSITE perimeters appear to converge in the upper right portion of the figure due to the agriculture fuel model which represents an unburnable barrier to modeled fire progression.
-Between 3:00 am until 6:00 am, the Cedar Fire traversed a distance of approximately 1600 meters.
+Between 3:00 a.m. until 6:00 a.m., the Cedar Fire traversed a distance of approximately 1600 m.
 Overlaying and intersecting the trigger buffers with the corresponding fire perimeters shows the relative error between the two datasets.
-The eastern edge of the 1-hour trigger buffer roughly aligns with the 5 a.m. modeled fire perimeter (Figure 6).
-Measuring the distance between the trigger buffer and the fire perimeter at the first time step shows that the WUIVAC trigger buffer extends east of the fire location by 126 meters at it furthest point (Table 3).
-The two-hour trigger buffer intersects and extends beyond the fire perimeter calculated for 4 a.m.
-(Figure 6).
-At the greatest extent, the 2-hour trigger buffer exceeds the 4 a.m. perimeter by as much as 280 meters.
-The 3-hour trigger buffer extends a much greater distance to the east and north than the previous two trigger buffers and also overlaps the corresponding fire perimeter by the greatest amount (Figure 6).
-The 3-hour buffer exceeds the 3 a.m. perimeter by approximately 1410 meters at its greatest extent.
+The eastern edge of the 1-h trigger buffer roughly aligns with the 5 a.m. modeled fire perimeter (Fig. 6).
+Measuring the distance between the trigger buffer and the fire perimeter at the first time step shows that the WUIVAC trigger buffer extends east of the fire location by 126 m at it furthest point (Table 3).
+The 2-h trigger buffer intersects and extends beyond the fire perimeter calculated for 4 a.m.
+(Fig. 6).
+At the greatest extent, the 2-h trigger buffer exceeds the 4 a.m. perimeter by as much as 280 m.
+The 3-h trigger buffer extends a much greater distance to the east and north than the previous two trigger buffers and also overlaps the corresponding fire perimeter by the greatest amount (Fig. 6).
+The 3-h buffer exceeds the 3 a.m. perimeter by approximately 1410 m at its greatest extent.
 Thus, at each of the three time steps, the trigger buffer exceeds the corresponding fire perimeter, indicating that WUIVAC would have triggered an evacuation recommendation that offered more time to evacuate than intended.
-The difference between outer edge of the trigger buffer and the corresponding fire perimeter increases from 1 to 2 and from 2 to 3 hours (Table 3).
+The difference between outer edge of the trigger buffer and the corresponding fire perimeter increases from 1 to 2 and from 2 to 3 h (Table 3).